SSWConsulting/SSW.Rules.Content/rules/multi-tenancy-models/rule.md

 ### Scalability Requirements

 Consider how easily each model can scale with your user base.
-If you anticipate rapid growth, a model that allows for seamless scaling without significant re-architecture (like single application with multiple databases) may be preferable34.
+If you anticipate rapid growth, a model that allows for seamless scaling without significant re-architecture (like single application with multiple databases) may be preferable.

 ### Data Isolation and Security Needs